pallets-eco/flask-admin/doc/introduction.rst

 Straight out of the box, this gives you a set of fully featured *CRUD* views for your model:

-    * A `list` view, with support for searching, sorting and filtering and deleting records.
+    * A `list` view, with support for searching, sorting, filtering, and deleting records.
     * A `create` view for adding new records.
     * An `edit` view for updating existing records.
-    * An optional, read-only `detail` view.
+    * An optional, read-only `details` view.

-There are many options available for customizing the display and functionality of these builtin views.
+There are many options available for customizing the display and functionality of these built-in views.
 For more details on that, see :ref:`customising-builtin-views`.
 For more details on the other ORM backends that are available, see :ref:`database-backends`.